davecurryco/mystic-spheres/NauticalSimplified.md

 The amount of movement a vehicle sacrifices to move backward.

+#### Acceleration/Deceleration

+Acceleration is the number of feet of speed a vehicle can gain each round up to its maximum speed.
+Deceleration is the number of feet of speed it can lose each round down to its minimum speed or a complete stop.

 #### Travel

 A vehicle's Travel is its average hourly rate of travel at normal pace, assuming the vehicle is in Average Condition and is operated by a crew of Average Proficiency.